JADES: The production and escape of ionizing photons from faint Lyman-alpha emitters in the epoch of reionization: Spectroscopic properties of Lyman-alpha emitters at

-The average ionizing photon production efficiency across our sample of faint LAEs is \xiion\,$=25.56$\,Hz\,erg$^{-1}$, which is shown as a dashed line in Figure \ref{fig:z_xiion}.
 When comparing with other measurements for LAEs at the highest redshifts in the literature, we do not see significant evolution in \xiion\ as a function of redshift at $z>6$.
+Our measurements are higher than \xiion\,$=25.33$\,Hz\,erg$^{-1}$ that was reported for a sample of UV faint galaxies in the redshift range $3<z<7$ by \citet{prieto23}, where they reported a $\sim0.1$\,dex higher measurement for LAEs.

 Interestingly, there does not seem to be any strong dependence of \xiion\ on the equivalent width of \lya\ emission either.
 Assuming Case B recombination and \fesc(\lya) of unity, \xiion\ may be expected to increase linearly with EW(\lya).
 The fact that there is no clear correlation between these two quantities across a wider sample of known LAEs at $z>6$ spanning orders of magnitude in brightness suggests that the mechanisms that are responsible for the production of ionizing photons in a galaxy are not the ones that also control the escape of \lya\ photons from the galaxy.
 In other words, the neutral gas and dust content, which preferentially affects the transmission of \lya\ photons, does not seem to closely depend on properties such as stellar metallicities or ages that control the production of ionizing photons.